St. Fintan's High School: Sport

 As of 2025, St Fintan's participates in up to 12 sports at a competitive level.

-The Senior Rugby Team often qualifies as one of 16 teams entered into the Leinster Schools Rugby Senior Cup, qualifying on five different occasions (2017, 2018, 2022, 2024 and 2025).
+The Senior Rugby Team often qualifies as one of 16 teams entered into the Leinster Schools Rugby Senior Cup, qualifying on six occasions (2017, 2018, 2022, 2024, 2025, and 2026).
 In 2025, they reached the semi-finals of the competition, becoming the first non-fee paying school to do so since 1993.
 They also became just the second non-fee paying school to win the Leinster Schools Vinnie Murray Cup in 2024.

 The Junior Rugby team has qualified for the Leinster Schools Junior Cup on two occasions (2022 and 2023), reaching the semi-finals in 2022 before a narrow defeat to Cistercian College Roscrea.
 In both years, St. Fintan's won the Leinster Schools Fr.
 Godfrey Cup, becoming the first school to retain this trophy and the first school to play in three consecutive finals (2021 - 2023).

-The Senior Hurling team reached the Division "C" All Ireland final in 2016 and won the Dublin "A" final in 2022, 2024 and 2025.
+The Senior Hurling team reached the Division "C" All Ireland final in 2016 and won the Dublin "A" final in 2022, 2024,2025 and 2026.
 Other sports in which the school competes at a high level include Gaelic football, tennis, basketball, sailing and ultimate frisbee.
 It is the leading school in Ireland at squash with students having won the schools boys national championship at all three age groups - U15, U17 and U19 - for three years in a row.
 The school won the national Sports School of the Year Award in 2014, sponsored by the Herald newspaper.